Static LAN IP Address DLink Routers

-If you unplug the DVR or there is a power outage, there is no guarantee that the router will assign the same IP address to the surveillace DVR.
-This is problem because you previsouly setup port forwarding to your DVR based on the IP address that was assigned to it.
+If you unplug your DVR or IP camera (or if there is a power outage), there is no guarantee that the router will assign the same IP address to the surveillance DVR or IP camera.
+This is problem because you previously setup port forwarding to your DVR based on the IP address that was assigned to it.

-That IP address is not permanently reserved for your DVR, unless you remove that setting.
+That IP address is now permanently reserved for your IP camera or network DVR unless you remove that setting.

 - Open your D-Link router's control panel by going to the IP address http://192.168.0.1/